wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

 the home of your learning center.
 If you are not comfortable to read English at the beginning, you can change the path language.

 There are currently 11 Pathways available.
+I don't know about them yet, but no worry.
-You need choose according to your will.
+First you need choose according to your will.
 If it is your first time to choose a Pathways.
 You may need to take an evaluation to decide which Pathways fit your need.
 Here I took the evaluation and chose my Pathways
 - Presentation Mastery.

 The process is very simple.
 You follow the website to answer the questions - about